CoderDojoTC/micropython/docs/misc/glossary.md

 Every ADC has two parameters, its [resolution](#resolution), measured in digital bits, and its [channels](#channels), or how many analogue signals it can accept and convert at once.

 * Also know as: ADC

+#### Blit
+A special form of copy operation; it copies a rectangular area of pixels from one framebuffer to another.
+It is used in MicroPython when doing drawing to a display such as an OLED display.

 #### BOOTSEL
 A button on the pico that when pressed during power up will allow you to mount the device as a USB device.